Advertisement

 Are there foods you should or shouldn’t eat?

-Seafood is also a great addition to your diet when you’re breastfeeding, since fish such as salmon and sardines are great sources of fatty acids.
-Aim for 2 to 3 servings per week, but avoid fish with high amounts of mercury, such as shark, swordfish, king mackerel, and Ahi tuna.
-Ask your doctor if you should be taking a multivitamin to fill in any nutrition gaps.
+Seafood is also a great addition to your diet when you’re breastfeeding.
+Fish such as salmon and sardines are great sources of fatty acids.
+Avoid fish with high amounts of mercury, however.
+These include shark, swordfish, king mackerel, and tuna.
+Ask your HCP if you should be taking a multivitamin to fill in any nutrition gaps.

 A glass of water being poured in order to stay hydrated.